Balwyn North

 Source / Links: Link 1 Link 2

-Powerful Owl Park is a new sporting and recreation facility delivered by Development Victoria as part of the North East Link Program's investment into local sports infrastructure.
-The facility opened in August 2024 and includes three soccer pitches (one synthetic Dino Negri Field and two natural turf fields named Balayung Field and Waa Field), the Balit-muk-muk Pavilion with spectator seating, inclusive change rooms, public amenities, kitchen and event space, 176 car parking spaces, walking and cycling paths connecting to the Yarra River, new tree planting and landscaping, BBQ facilities, playground, sports field lighting, upgraded intersection at Rosemont Drive and Templestowe Road, and a new pedestrian crossing.
-The park is named after the Powerful Owl species native to the Yarra River corridor, with the pavilion's name being the Wurundjeri translation.
-Now managed by Manningham Council for community use.
+Powerful Owl Park is a new sporting and recreation facility in Bulleen, delivered by Development Victoria as part of the North East Link Program's early community infrastructure works.
+Opened in August 2024, the $68 million park features three soccer pitches (one synthetic Dino Negri Field and two natural turf fields - Balayung Field and Waa Field), the Balit-muk-muk Pavilion with inclusive change rooms, spectator seating, public amenities, kitchen and event space, 176 car parking spaces, walking and cycling paths connecting to the Yarra River, extensive new tree planting and landscaping, BBQ facilities, playground, sports field lighting, upgraded intersection at Rosemont Drive and Templestowe Road, and a new pedestrian crossing.
+The park is named after the native Powerful Owl, with pavilion and field names incorporating Wurundjeri language.
+Now managed by Manningham City Council for community use.

 Employment